Cade83/SimsOfStoriesWiki/content/Mai Legacy/ML Sims/Gen 2/Sergio Romeo.md

 > ![[1.22.3.png]]
 > Sergio argues with Joaquin at school.

-Initially homeschooled, Sergio was enrolled in the same high school as [[Joaquin Le Chien]] after Joaquin had already become rather popular.
+Initially homeschooled, Sergio was enrolled in the same [[Windenburg Secondary School|secondary school]] as [[Joaquin Le Chien]] after Joaquin had already become rather popular.
 Unlike everyone else, Sergio wasn't impressed by Joaquin.
 Having come from a similarly high class background, Sergio wasn't impressed by Joaquin, and he wasn't afraid to let him know it.

 > [!caption|left]
 > ![[1.22.4.png]]